moneytoo/Player/README.md

 Android video player based on [ExoPlayer](https://github.com/google/ExoPlayer)

-To play a video, open it with this Player from any file manager.

 This Player uses ExoPlayer's ``extension-ffmpeg`` with [all its audio formats](https://exoplayer.dev/supported-formats.html#ffmpeg-extension) enabled.

 ExoPlayer properly synces audio with video track when using Bluetooth earphones/speaker.
 (I was not able to find any other nice ExoPlayer based video player so I created this one.)